 Admittedly, tri-tip isn't the most tender cut of beef, but when treated right, it shouldn't fail to please.
+Yes, you need a bit of prep time and the total cook time might be longer than you anticipate, but it's definitely worth the wait.
 A day or more before you plan to serve it, start preparing the tri-tip for its delectable debut.
 Even though it's a roast, carving it up into individual steaks after smoking it makes it seem extra special.

 Pro tip: I highly recommend seasoning and marinating the tri-tip for at least 24 hours.